DevExpress/winui-demos/README.md

 5. Build the demo project.
 All the required NuGet packages will be automatically retrieved by Visual Studio.

     If you cannot build the demo, check whether the correct configuration is specified (x86 or x64).
-Then rebuild the solution.
+Then execute **Rebuild Solution**.

 ## Demos Application